Alex García (racing driver, born 1977): NASCAR career

-In March 2007, Alex García made his NASCAR Nationwide Series debut at Autodromo Hermanos Rodriguez in Mexico City, Mexico, becoming the first Venezuelan to race in one of NASCAR's top three series.
+In March 2007, García made his NASCAR Nationwide Series debut at Autodromo Hermanos Rodriguez in Mexico City, Mexico, becoming the first Venezuelan to race in one of NASCAR's top three series.
 He competed in two other NASCAR Nationwide Series races that season, the inaugural NAPA Auto Parts 200 at Circuit Gilles Villeneuve in Montreal, Quebec, and the Zippo 200 at Watkins Glen International.

 In 2008, García returned for the last NASCAR Nationwide Series race at Autódromo Hermanos Rodríguez.
 Later that season, he competed at Circuit Gilles Villeneuve, which was a historic race in which teams competed in the rain for the first time in a NASCAR points event.

 In 2009, García planned to run his first full-time season in the NASCAR Nationwide Series but he never did.